wxt-dev/wxt/docs/guide/essentials/config/auto-imports.md

 } from '#imports';
 ```

-Even if you've disabled auto-imports, you can use `#imports` to safely import all of WXT's APIs
+Even if you've disabled auto-imports, you can use `#imports` to import all of WXT's APIs.